What Parse extracts

 - Footers: Page numbers, disclaimers, and repeated bottom-of-page content

-When to adjust settings
+When to adjust configurations

 See Parse Configurations for the complete reference.